Rabmelon/tiSPHi/README.md

 ### Run

-With changing paras in `draft0.py`, you can simulate the sand dambreak.
+With changing paras in `draft0.py`, you can simulate a simple sand column collapse.
 * `world`: physical world boundary, m.
 * `particle_radius`: radius of discretisation.
 * `cube_size`: Width and height of sand column.
-* `flag_pause`: The pause or run status while the simulation begins.

 ### Hot key